Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 If you show signs of mild pneumonia, doctors will prescribe you antibiotics (if it is due to a bacterial infection).

-You may want to increase your fluid intake, get enough rest, and have an air humidifier to ease the heavy feeling in your chest.
+Increase your fluid intake, get enough rest, and have an air humidifier to ease the heavy feeling in your chest to manage symptoms.

 In case of severe pneumonia, you may have to admit yourself to a hospital.